List of MOSFET applications: Power MOSFET

 The power MOSFET, which is commonly used in power electronics, was developed in the early 1970s.
 The power MOSFET enables low gate drive power, fast switching speed, and advanced paralleling capability.

 The power MOSFET is the most widely used power device in the world.
 Advantages over bipolar junction transistors in power electronics include MOSFETs not requiring a continuous flow of drive current to remain in the ON state, offering higher switching speeds, lower switching power losses, lower on-resistances, and reduced susceptibility to thermal runaway.
 The power MOSFET had an impact on power supplies, enabling higher operating frequencies, size and weight reduction, and increased volume production.

 Switching power supplies are the most common applications for power MOSFETs.
 They are also widely used for MOS RF power amplifiers, which enabled the transition of mobile networks from analog to digital in the 1990s.
-This led to the wide proliferation of wireless mobile networks, which revolutionised telecommunication systems.
+This led to the wide proliferation of wireless mobile networks, which revolutionised telecommunications systems.
 The LDMOS in particular is the most widely used power amplifier in mobile networks such as 2G, 3G, 4G and 5G, as well as broadcasting and amateur radio.
 Over 50 billion discrete power MOSFETs are shipped annually, as of 2018.
 They are widely used for automotive, industrial and communications systems in particular.
 Power MOSFETs are commonly used in automotive electronics, particularly as switching devices in electronic control units, and as power converters in modern electric vehicles.
 The insulated-gate bipolar transistor (IGBT), a hybrid MOS-bipolar transistor, is also used for a wide variety of applications.

 LDMOS, a power MOSFET with lateral structure, is commonly used in high-end audio amplifiers and high-power PA systems.
 Their advantage is a better behaviour in the saturated region (corresponding to the linear region of a bipolar transistor) than the vertical MOSFETs.
 Vertical MOSFETs are designed for switching applications.